marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 and learn by imitation,
 by observing how we may unit test `UserService` component.
-We will use popular [jUnit](http://junit.org/junit4/) unit testing framework with [Mockito](http://site.mockito.org/) mocking library.
+We will use popular [JUnit](http://junit.org/junit4/) unit testing framework with [Mockito](http://site.mockito.org/) mocking library.

 #### `UserService` component

 `UserService` implements following business requirements:

-* Users forgot thier passwords from time to time, application should provide a way to reset forgotten passwords.
+* Users forgot their passwords from time to time, application should provide a way to reset forgotten passwords.
-* To reset thier passwords users must provide the email address they use to login to our system.
+* To reset their passwords users must provide email address they use to login to our system.
 * If provided email address does not belong to any user, application should do nothing.
-Otherwise application should generate unique password reset token, set it validity to next 24 hours and send to provided email address message with link to reset password form.
+Otherwise application should generate unique password reset token and send to provided email address message with link to reset password form.
  Link should contain reset password token.
  In both cases application should show to user success message.
-* Every user should have each own token.
+* Password reset tokens should be unique.
 Tokens should be hard to guess or enumerate (no numbers here).
 Token may be used only once to reset password.
 If we want to reset password again we need a new token.
  Token is valid for 24 hours starting from the date it was created, after 24